Jinx (League of Legends): Reception

 Jinx is often labeled as a "fan-favorite" and one of the most iconic champions from League of Legends, and has become one of the most popular video game characters for fanart and cosplay.
-Dot Esports contributes Jinx's continued popularity towards the "Get Jinxed" music video and her "magnetic" design.
+Dot Esports attributes Jinx's continued popularity towards the "Get Jinxed" music video and her "magnetic" design.
 PC Gamer listed Jinx as the 23rd most iconic character in PC gaming, citing her as the mascot for League of Legends.
 Jinx has been featured in multiple videos for Riot Games' League of Legends YouTube channel, and was even the focal point of the cinematic launch trailer for the mobile game League of Legends: Wild Rift.

 Jinx's portrayal in Arcane garnered widespread acclaim from critics and fans.
 Rafael Motamayor of IGN described the character as "compelling" and "what keep[s] you engaged episode after episode".
 Fans have lauded the series' serious treatment of Jinx's mental illness to make her a more tragic character, rather than using it as a quirk for comedy.
-Similarities have been noted between Jinx's characterization in Arcane and the DC Comics supervillain the Joker (who served as an inspiration for Jinx from the League of Legends game), specifically with regards to her actions in the season finale.
+Similarities have been noted between Jinx's characterization in Arcane and the DC Comics supervillain the Joker (who served as an inspiration for Jinx), specifically with regards to her actions in the season finale.

+Reception for the character remained positive in Arcane's second season, with praise for her character development and emotional growth.
+In particular, the romance between Ekko and Powder in the alternate timeline depicted in "Pretend Like It's the First Time" received praise and analysis from critics, with Isaiah Colbert from Gizmodo favorably comparing Ekko and Powder's dynamic to the romance between Max and Chloe from Life Is Strange.
+Elijah Gonzalez from Paste found the relationship between Ekko and Powder "crushing" and "bittersweet," while Motamayor for IGN praised the relationship for conveying themes of "regret, choices, new beginnings, and what could have been."

+The dance sequence between Powder and Ekko has been thoroughly evaluated, with many praising the music and animation.
+Fans have speculated that the four-frames-per-second rendering for the dance scene is a reference to Ekko's ability to travel four seconds into the past.
+The song that plays during the sequence, "Ma meilleure ennemie" by Stromae and Pomme, became the most-streamed French-language track in 24 hours on Spotify.

-The vocal performances of Ella Purnell and Mia Sinclair Jenness as Jinx and young Powder, respectively, received significant praise from critics; Purnell won the Annie Award for Outstanding Achievement for Voice Acting in an Animated Television / Broadcast Production for her performance in the sixth episode of Arcane.
+Ella Purnell won the Annie Award for Outstanding Achievement for Voice Acting in an Animated Television / Broadcast Production for her performance in the sixth episode of Arcane's first season, "When These Walls Come Tumbling Down".